jaredscarr/sandra-art/content/posts/person-two.md

 coverAlt: "Person with with hat with ear covers."
 ---

-A paper-mache person with the addition of a hat.
+A paper-mache person with with a different style hat.